 Knowledge is power and sometimes it’s hard to sort friend from foe.
 There are many different reasons for wanting to track someone down online or get more information about them.
 Sometimes, it’s a new love interest with a mysterious past that needs immediate clarification.
-Or, it might be a former spouse you have unfinished legal ties with, an ex lover, a relative, a business partner who made off with the cash, a next door neighbor, a fraudulent catfish, or prospective babysitter…. the list goes on!
+Or, it might be a former spouse you have unfinished legal ties with, an ex-lover, a relative, a business partner who made off with the cash, a next-door neighbor, a fraudulent catfish, or a prospective babysitter…. the list goes on!

 Fortunately, the days of needing to hire a private investigator have slimmed and it’s now far easier to get the information you need online, from the privacy of your computer and by following these steps.

 1. Google- Yeah, you knew that was coming, but Google is the first and foremost ‘go to’ source for information stalking (in the happy-go-lucky sense, as we’ll assume for this article that your intentions for finding out information about another are tame, appropriate, and benevolent).
-Google is the can’t miss it starting point for any information search.
-Often a well thought out Google search will give you the basic information you need or point out where you should take your search next.
+Google is the starting point you can’t miss for any information search.
+Often a well-thought-out Google search will give you the basic information you need or point out where you should take your search next.

 Searching for someone’s name is basic.
 What about the other details you know, or knew, about them.
 Don’t hesitate to try their state, city, age, marital status, maiden or married name, job, hobbies, school, favorite social media type (try Instagram, Facebook, to name a few), close friend’s names, nicknames, and other details in the Google search engine.
 Entering all of those criteria in one search will overwhelm Google’s results, giving you slim pickings.
 Try their name with one extra category at a time.
 Ex.; Jane Doe, Art Dealer.